Frequently Asked Questions

 What Challenges Will Businesses Face?

-While the new control is simple for consumers, implementation is complex for organizations.
+While the California browser opt-out law simplifies control for consumers, implementation is complex for organizations.
 Every covered business must ensure their systems detect, record, and act upon these browser-based signals accurately.

 Challenges include: